Anteru/liara/docs/source/plugins.rst

         def my_new_command(env):
             print(env.liara)

 Note the use of ``@pass_environment``.
-This requests Click to pass the liara command line environment as the first parameter, which contains the liara instance.
+This requests Click to pass the Liara command line environment as the first parameter, which contains the Liara instance.
 See :py:class:`~liara.cmdline.Environment` for more details.